utksrivastva/utksrivastva/README.md

 ## About Me

-- 🔭 I’m currently working as a Lead Engineer in Deloitte's Applied AI Team.
+- 🔭 I’m currently working as a Lead Engineer at Deloitte's Applied AI Team.

 - 🌱 I’m currently learning Angular, React and Solidity.